 - 17 Collaborate across services, sectors and workforces to ensure responses to women affected by domestic, family and sexual violence are coordinated, meet women’s needs, avoid women having to retell their story and promote their recovery.

 What are we doing?

 The Central Information Point (CIP) is a unique and targeted cross government information sharing service to improve access to risk-relevant information to support victim survivors, and keep those who use violence in view and more accountable for their actions.
 The CIP consolidates critical information about a perpetrator or alleged perpetrator of family violence into a single report for frontline workers to assist with family violence risk assessment and management.
 This allows frontline workers to make more informed assessment of family violence risk, identify safety needs and enable more tailored service response to keep victims safe.
-Information provided through the CIP also allows women/victim survivors to be more empowered to make decisions about their safety and increases accountability of perpetrators for their decisions and actions.
+Information provided through the CIP also allows victim survivors to be more empowered to make decisions about their safety and increases accountability of perpetrators for their decisions and actions.

 - The Victorian Government committed $89.5 million in the 2017-18 Budget to establish the CIP and improve critical government information systems to support more timely and effective information sharing capabilities.

 What have we achieved so far?

 - Since service commenced in April 2018 the CIP has provided over 9,100 CIP reports to support frontline practitioners in family violence risk assessment and safety planning.

 - The service provided by the CIP is currently available to The Orange Door, and will be expanded to other family violence-related services over time.
 In late 2020, the CIP service was also made available to five Risk Assessment and Management Panels (RAMPs).
 All RAMP areas will have access to the CIP by June 2022.